 pipenv shell.
 To exit the virtual env simply run:

 You should now have a managed virtual environment to run unit tests locally.

-We recommend using PyCharm with the Cortex XSOAR Plugin.
-This is optional and you can also run/debug unit tests with other ides (such as VS Code), but only PyCharm currently has a dedicated plugin, which can manage the yml file via the UI and also provide remote execution.
-See: https://plugins.jetbrains.com/plugin/12093-demisto-add-on-for-pycharm.
-Setup:
+We recommend using VSCode with the Cortex XSOAR Extension This is optional and you can also run/debug unit tests with other IDEs (such as Pycharm).

 - Install the Cortex XSOAR Plugin: Install with-in PyCharm by navigating to

 Preferences.. -> Plugins.
 Or download and install from here

 - Open Pycharm: Open PyCharm where the root folder is the folder you wish to develop within.